cryptogeek/WireguardGUI/README.md

 # WireguardGUI

 For this gui to work, the wireguard official client for Windows has to be installed already.
-You can get it from official source or use the included "installWireguardSilent.bat"
+You can get it from official source or you can build a silent Wireguard installer with: https://github.com/cryptogeek/silentWireguardInstaller

 in folder customisationClients you have to set: